D-Gray90/Reference-Projects/README.md

 just felt functional components were easier to learn from.
 Each of These projects except one can be found in the react native documentation with slight differences.
 It was better for me to have them all in one place.
 They are all extensively commented to show the in's and out's of react native.
-The Touchable Highlight project is from a book called "Learning React Native" by Bonnie Eisenman.
+The touchable highlight project is from a book called "Learning React Native" by Bonnie Eisenman.
 It's a good example of how to create a customized button if the buttons in react native might not suit your needs.
+The navigation app is tricky.
+Navigation in react native is a community solution.
+It requires you to install the required dependencies in your project folder.
+Information about this can be found here: https://reactnative.dev/docs/navigation

 To be able to use these files you must have a basic understanding of react native.
 You should look a the getting started section of the documentation. https://reactnative.dev/docs/getting-started